aws-solutions-library-samples/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

 2. Select the `Outputs` tab, and capture the values for `TextApiEndpointUrl`, and `RagApiEndpointUrl`.
 3. Download, the [AmazonPollyMetaHuman](https://artifacts.kits.eventoutfitters.aws.dev/industries/games/AmazonPollyMetaHuman.zip) zipped Unreal Engine project.
 4. Extract the `AmazonPollyMetaHuman` project folder to the `Unreal Projects` folder of the Unreal Engine development environment.
+5. Review the `README.md` file for the extracted project folder to confirm any additional setup items.
-5. Launch Unreal Engine 4.27, and open the `AmazonPollyMetaHuman` sample project.
+6. Launch Unreal Engine 4.27, and open the `AmazonPollyMetaHuman` sample project.
-6. Using the Unreal Editor, select `File` --> `Generate Visual Studio Code Project` to use VS Code for editing source code.
+7. Using the Unreal Editor, select `File` --> `Generate Visual Studio Code Project` to use VS Code for editing source code.
-7. Using the Unreal Editor, select `File` --> `Open Visual Studio Code` to open the project for code editing.
+8. Using the Unreal Editor, select `File` --> `Open Visual Studio Code` to open the project for code editing.
-8. In VS Code, open the `/Source/AmazonPollyMetaHuman/Private/Private/SpeechComponent.cpp` file for editing.
+9. In VS Code, open the `/Source/AmazonPollyMetaHuman/Private/Private/SpeechComponent.cpp` file for editing.
-9. Navigate to the following code section, and replace the `ComboboxUri` variables with the `TextApiEndpointUrl`, and `RagApiEndpointUrl` CloudFormation outputs.
+10. Navigate to the following code section, and replace the `ComboboxUri` variables with the `TextApiEndpointUrl`, and `RagApiEndpointUrl` CloudFormation outputs.
     ```cpp
         void USpeechComponent::CallAPI(const FString Text, const FString Uri)
         {